NIMBYism is one of biggest threats to the transition to renewable energy. So silent, small designs could make a big difference to installation rates.

 Global wind power growth must triple over the next decade to achieve carbon neutrality, says the UN.
 But traditional wind turbines are struggling to meaningfully contribute to this goal.

-They are widely criticised for being expensive, noisy and harming wildlife.
+They are widely criticised for being ugly, noisy and harming wildlife.
 However, the majority of these problems come down to the traditional windmill design that is dating back to the ninth century.

 The device generates energy on-site and can serve as a complementary source of renewal energy along with solar panels, for instance, in residential areas.